 A 70kg athlete running a marathon will require at least 560g (8g·kg) carbohydrate.
 This is the equivalent to 9 large potatoes, 750g raw pasta or 17 ½ 500ml bottles of Lucozade sport.

-Here’s a guide for how to plan your nutrition in the hours before a marathon.
+Here’s a guide for how to plan your nutrition for a marathon race day.

 Best Type of Carbohydrates for Carb Loading Diet